-14.1 The impacts on pupil capacity at the village primary school has been raised as an objection to the proposal.
+14.1 The impacts on pupil capacity at the village primary school was raised as an objection to the previous proposal; and has again has been referenced in submissions.
 It is noted that although the application site in its current use as a holiday let does not generate an impact on primary school provisions in the area, the original use of the farmhouse as a residential dwelling house could potentially create a demand for places.
-It is also noted that each child residing at the care home will have a specific care package, which may include home schooling or specialist education in a different setting to the Local Primary School.
-The capacity of the local school is a matter for the County Council to administer and as such cannot be given weight in the assessment of this planning application.
+It was also noted that each child residing at the care home will have a specific care package, which may include home schooling or specialist education, and this amended application now proposes the provision of on-site classrooms for education to be provide within the care home environment.